 There may be a genetic factor in Alzheimer's disease, since we know that while uncommon, it sometimes runs in families.
 Familial Alzheimer's disease (FAD) is the name given when Alzheimer's disease is clearly passed on from generation to generation in a family.
 It typically comes on before the age of 60, and the Alzheimer's gene turns up in many family members.
 However, FAD only explains a small portion of all Alzheimer's disease cases.
 The most common form of Alzheimer's disease, sporadic Alzheimer's disease, may also run in families, but to a much lesser degree.
 It usually affects people after the age of 65.

-Even if no one in your family has had Alzheimer's, you can still get Alzheimer's disease.
+Even if no one in your family has had Alzheimer's, you can still develop Alzheimer's disease.

 Other possible risk factors include:

 - head injury: studies show that people who have suffered concussions are more likely to develop Alzheimer's later on.

-- gender: women are more likely than men to suffer from Alzheimer's (this is due to the increased life expectancy of women, not due to gender).
+- gender: women are more likely than men to suffer from Alzheimer's (this is due to the increased life expectancy of women).